Courses

 We normally begin each day of our piano courses with a workshop session.
 These sessions are interactive and generally focus on technique.
 No preparation is needed, and everyone is given the chance to try out new ideas in front of the group.

-For anything more tricky, the Course Director will often demonstrate a particular topic, then give everyone the chance to practice private to practice what is being demonstrated on one of the ten grand pianos in the adjoining practice rooms.
+For anything more tricky, the Course Director will often demonstrate a particular topic, then give everyone the chance to practise privately what is being demonstrated on one of the ten grand pianos in the adjoining practice rooms.

-Masterclasses are normally held in the afternoon and are normally focused on repertoire and performance.
+Performance classes are normally held in the afternoon and are normally focussed on repertoire and performance.

 Each student gets the chance to play in front of the group, discuss their repertoire and build up confidence to perform.
-The discussion might involve the interpretation of their piece, or a trouble shooting session for a section which is particularly tricky.
+The discussion might involve the interpretation of their piece, or troubleshooting a section which is particularly tricky.

 For intermediate and advanced piano courses, it is really useful to bring a piece that you’ve started, or used to play well.
 If you’re a bit rusty, that’s absolutely fine – in addition to the Masterclass sessions, there is plenty of time to practice privately throughout the day, and plenty of guidance on hand from the Course Director throughout.